Marijuana/Cannabis Addiction

 - Craving for cannabis.

-- Problems in interpersonal, social, academic, or professional life because of cannabis use.
+- Problems in interpersonal, social, academic, or professional life

-- Difficulty in controlling or reducing cannabis use.
+- Difficulty in controlling or reducing use

-- Consuming larger amounts of cannabis than intended.
+- Consuming larger amounts of the drug

 If you or your loved one is experiencing any of the above, know that there is a road to recovery.
 At Sober Living, we provide safe and comfortable spaces to recover from cannabis addiction.
-We also seek to rebuild lives by providing help to develop new skills and in seeking employment.
-For individuals exploring alternative recovery paths, understanding the Cali Sober approach to sobriety can shed light on how some integrate moderation strategies into their journey.

 Risk Factors for Cannabis Use Disorder